-Food addiction, a cluster of chemical dependencies that leads to a loss of control over food, can wreak havoc in your mind and body, destroy your immune system and increase inflammation.
+Food addiction is a cluster of chemical dependencies that leads to a loss of control over food, can wreak havoc in your mind and body, destroy your immune system and increase inflammation.
 Trying to fix the PAIN with the same substances that caused it in the first place, it mute.
 In many respects, the behavior of food addicts are similar to those who abuse drugs and alcohol, which makes it that much more dangerous, especially if left untreated.
 Why?
 Because it’s completely accepted.
 What do I mean accepted?
 For instance, you’re out with a friend eating fried onion rings, pizza and a coke, your friend is not going to tell you to put them down.

 Many of us joke that we’re “addicted” to certain foods, but for true food addicts, this is a daily reality.
 The brain and body of a food addict reacts differently to ADDICTIVE FOODS, such as MSG in those chips or chemicals in processed meats and hot dogs or sugar in that donut.
 I call it toxic taste-bud syndrome!
 To recover you begin down a new path with the help of a health coach.
 The first bite size step is- you learn how to love yourself better, so you can treat yourself better.
 Just another example of brain health related to gut health.